oist/optinist/docs/utils/tutorials.md

 You may not want to change anything in your original data folder, or you may wish to make your data folder visible and accessible to OptiNist because the imaging data is sometimes huge and takes time to copy.
 You can take either strategy in assigning your data path.

 1. Copy your original data file to OPTINIST_DIR and assign the data path to the copied data.
-See [uploading data to OPTNIST_DIR](#uploading-data-to-optinist_dir) This can be done from the GUI.
+[See here](#uploading-data) This can be done from the GUI.
 2. Set OPTINIST_DIR as the data path by changing the dir_path.py file.
 See [setting optinist directory](#setting-optinist_dir).

 Once the data is made accessible, the SELECT IMAGE button on the image node can assign the file as the input to the pipeline.
 You can select a file or a folder.
 Choosing a folder makes all the tiff files in the shown sequence an input set of continuous frames.
 See the case input file is [other than tiff] (../gui/workflow.md)/